Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Ransom?”
 Pharazon asked.

 “Likely,” Terra said.
 “Although usually it’s the owners who have to pay ransom for the pets.
 So I don’t understand what advantage kidnapping the both of us would have.”
-She brushed a few stray wisps of hair out of her face.
-She would have to re-do her braid at some point.
+She brushed a few stray wisps of hair out of her face and re-did her braid.

 Pharazon leaned against her and said, “Maybe they’re just really stupid kidnappers.”
 He was still shaking.